Trust Fund Recovery Penalty

 Most creditors must win a money judgment in court to issue a bank account levy, but certain institutions like the Internal Revenue Service can issue a levy without requiring a court order.

 Wage garnishment occurs when an employer is required by a court order to withhold an individual’s earnings from their paychecks to be paid directly to the government.
 An individual’s wages may be garnished when they have outstanding tax debt or if they owe child support payments.
-While a wage garnishment sends payments directly from your paycheck to the institution to which you owe money, if this tax collection process causes significant financial hardship that prevents you from being able to afford your monthly expenses, you may be eligible to settle for a different tax relief option.
+While a wage garnishment sends payments directly from your paycheck to the institution to which you owe money, if this tax collection process causes significant financial hardship that prevents you from being able to afford your monthly expenses, you may be eligible for another form of the IRS forgiveness program.

 Federal Tax Lien